 To ensure that your marketing automation is put to good use, plan activities and programs that will put you in front of your buyers throughout the buyer’s journey.

 One way to do this is by tracking your customer’s engagement and identifying which content or means of marketing automation works for the buyer.

 For example, one customer might respond to your email marketing efforts and another to social media outlets.

-Try to understand what your potential buyers are looking for and maintain a relationship with them even after a purchase.
+Try to understand what potential buyers are looking for and maintain a relationship with them even after the purchase.

 If your goal is to create predictable revenue growth, the secret to success lies in creating scalable processes.

 This is particularly critical when deciding on the marketing automation systems and technologies to support your initiatives.

 Investing in marketing automation technologies can be one of the most difficult and important decisions a business makes.